kyle9021/pc-graph/README.md

 ### WAAS policy as Graph

-* Ff you're interested in understanding the WAAS policies in a graphDB go to http://localhost:8001/?local
+* If you're interested in understanding the WAAS policies in a graphDB go to http://localhost:8001/?local
 * On the lefthand menu click schema and then click "bulk edit".
 * Check the box "Also drop Schema and Types" and in text field type `DROP ALL` and click "drop all"
 * after the data has been cleared `bash waas_policy_etl.sh`